 A recent report says that we produce the total weight of the human population in plastic products every year, most of which isn’t recycled but just thrown away.
 Another report says that we have produced around nine billion tons of plastic since 1950.
 That means that plastic weighing the same as tens of billions of human beings is just sitting around in dump yards and landfills, and finding its way into the deep oceans, dense jungles and towering mountains of the world.
 From there, it is finding its way into the stomachs of fish, animals and birds, and—finally—into ours.
 Plastic and its accompanying toxins are invading every corner of our world, and causing levels of damage that we haven’t even begun to understand.

-So avoid those disposable plastic bottles and takeaway containers, and carry your own grocery bag.
+So avoid those disposable plastic bottles, use your own takeaway containers, and carry your own grocery bag.

 Whenever you can, take fewer printouts (or print on both sides).
 Use ceramic mugs instead of paper cups.
 And take notes on your phone instead of using a notebook.

 We’ve all heard about how we should save trees by saving paper, but most of us don’t really know why.
-Almost 20% of the trees that are cut down to make paper come from virgin forests.
+Almost 20% of the trees that are cut down to make paper come from virgin forests instead of tree plantations.
 These virgin forests absorb CO2, promote rainfall and provide a habitat for millions of birds, animals and insects.
 And they’re being cut down to feed the world’s increasing need for paper.
 Forests also hold the fertile topsoil in place and keep it from being washed away.
 Put simply, less forest means more global warming, less rainfall, faster extinction, and more barren land.

 Besides, the paper production process is notoriously polluting.
 It releases toxic chemicals into the air, water and land.
 Transporting the trees and turning them into paper also uses a lot of energy, pumping more CO2 into the air and contributing to global warming.
 And lastly, paper isn’t as biodegradable as we might think.
 During a study by the University of Arizona, newspapers from nearly 50 years ago were found in a landfill, still completely legible.